 The Law with German Degree at Aberystwyth University has been designed to meet the need for a generation of lawyers equipped both legally and linguistically to deal with the legal business created by membership of the European Union.
-This programme combines the expertise of the Department of Law and Criminology with that of the Department of European Languages.
+This programme combines the expertise of the Aberystwyth Law School with that of the Department of Modern Languages.

 It will provide you with a high level of competence in the German language, and a good understanding of the culture.
 You will benefit from the experience and enthusiasm of the expert staff in both departments.
-Many of the staff in the Department of Law and Criminology have also practised as barristers or solicitors, thus providing a practical application to your theoretical studies.
+Many of the staff in the Aberystwyth Law School have also practised as barristers or solicitors, thus providing a practical application to your theoretical studies.